Bỏ qua đến nội dung

 3. Double-tap the back of your iPhone (or tap the shortcut on the Home Screen)

-4. Look at your Mac’s screen → you’ll see the HUD showing the mic status
+4. Look at your Mac’s screen → you’ll see a HUD showing the mic status

 🆘 Troubleshooting

-2. Check if the IP is correct: Open the Settings window in the Mac app → confirm the IP
+2. Check if the IP is correct: Open the Settings window on your Mac → check the IP again

-3. Check if HTTP Server is turned on: Settings → HTTP Server must be ON
+3. Check if the HTTP Server is on: Settings → HTTP Server must be ON

 4. Test via Safari: On your iPhone, open Safari and enter http://[YOUR-MAC-IP]:8765 → If you see a web interface, it’s working